Chris Chetti: Early years (1996–1998)

 Chetti was trained at the Extreme Championship Wrestling (ECW) "House of Hardcore" professional wrestling school by Mikey Whipwreck and his cousin, Taz.
-He made his professional wrestling debut under the ring name "G. Q. Gorgeous" as one half of the tag team Erotic Experience with Pat Day at a live event in Middletown, New York, on September 21, 1996, where they lost to The Dudleys (Buh Buh Ray and Spike).
+He made his professional wrestling debut under the ring name "G. Q. Gorgeous" as one half of the tag team Erotic Experience with Precious Pat Day at a live event in Middletown, New York, on September 21, 1996, where they lost to The Dudleys (Buh Buh Ray and Spike).
 Erotic Experience made a few appearances at ECW live events for the next few months as enhancement talents against more established wrestlers.
 Chetti's first win was against fellow House of Hardcore student Roadkill on November 22 and November 23.

 Chetti changed his ring name to "Chris Van de Lay" and made his televised debut on the January 30, 1997, episode of Hardcore TV against Mikey Whipwreck in a losing effort.
 He soon began using his given name "Chris Chetti" in a match against The Full Blooded Italians member Little Guido at Winter Blowout.
 Chetti soon established himself as a fan favorite and began feuding with the F.B.I., primarily against Little Guido, whom he defeated for the first time at CyberSlam.
 At Hostile City Showdown, Chetti teamed with Tracy Smothers to take on F.B.I. members Little Guido and Tommy Rich, during which Smothers turned on Chetti to join Full Blooded Italians.
 Chetti continued his rivalry with FBI over the next few months.
 He received several title shots against Shane Douglas for the World Television Championship at The Buffalo Invasion and Wrestlepalooza but failed to win the title on both occasions.

 Chetti formed a tag team with Jerry Lynn as the two defeated FBI in a tag team match at Hostile City Showdown on January 31, 1998.
 Chetti and Lynn won a rematch against FBI at Living Dangerously, where Chetti made his pay-per-view debut.
 Chetti feuded with FBI throughout the rest of 1998.
 At UltraClash, Chetti teamed with J.T.
 Smith and Tommy Rogers to defeat Little Guido, Tommy Rich and Tracy Smothers in an Italian Vendetta six-man tag team match.